chancandan/portfolio-project-1/README.md

 - The code for the iframe map was from Coder's Coffeehouse by Code Institute
 - My 404 page was based on Youtube tutorial by @CodingNepal
 - The idea for a Thank You for submitting page was a suggestion from my mentor, Gareth McGirr
-- The hamburger menu javascript code was taken from Stackoverflox.com
+- The hamburger menu javascript code was pieces together from tutorials from https://medium.com/@codefoxx/how-to-create-a-responsive-hamburger-menu-with-html-css-javascript-4dc10a45d3 and reading different various Stackoverflox.com questions and answers.

 ### Media